Why Bother Making a Bilingual Website?

-Today we’re going to show you how to maximize traffic to your freshly created content (or existing content), opening up new channels in search engines, and attracting new leads/customers.
+Today we’re going to show you how to maximize traffic to your freshly created content (or existing content), open up new channels in search engines, and attract new leads/customers.
 By creating a Bilingual website, the cost to you?

 Nothing, save for a little time.

 Why a Bilingual WordPress Website and Not Multilingual?

 The short answer is time.
 In the first instance, it makes sense to convert your website into one other language.

 By its very definition, Bilingual means speaking two languages fluently, Multilingual, well you guessed it, more than two.

 Creating a Bilingual version of your WordPress-powered website is a great way to test the water, grow, and learn from experience.